Approximate Variational Estimation for a Model of Network Formation: Theoretical results

 \subsection{Convergence of the variational mean-field approximation}

 For finite $n$, the variational mean-field approximation contains an error of approximation.
-In the next theorem,we provide a lower and upper bound to the error of approximation for our model. \begin{theorem} Under Assumption \ref{AssumpII} and for fixed network size $n$, the approximation error of the variational mean-field problem is bounded as
+In the next theorem, we provide a lower and upper bound to the error of approximation for our model. \begin{theorem} For fixed network size $n$, the approximation error of the variational mean-field problem is bounded as